apache/paimon/docs/content/how-to/querying-tables.md

 ```

 You can also enable [Flink Watermark alignment](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/datastream/event-time/generating_watermarks/#watermark-alignment-_beta_),
-which will make sure no sources/splits/shards/partitions increase their watermarks too far ahead of the rest.
+which will make sure no sources/splits/shards/partitions increase their watermarks too far ahead of the rest:

-Watermark related options:

 <table class="configuration table table-bordered">
     <thead>